pox/EndTheFUD/README.md

 # End The FUD

-The best links to short articles debunking the most common Bitcoin FUD.
+The best links to articles debunking the most common Bitcoin FUD.

 ## The Environment